mendableai/firecrawl/SELF_HOST.md

 2. Set environment variables

-Create an `.env` in the root directory you can copy over the template in `apps/api/.env.example`
+Create an `.env` in the root directory using the template below.

-To start, we won't set up authentication or any optional subservices (pdf parsing, JS blocking support, AI features)

 `.env:`
 ```